phpmyadmin/phpmyadmin/config.rst

     :type: boolean
     :default: true

-    By setting the corresponding variable to ``TRUE`` you can enable the display of column comments in Browse or Property display.
+    By setting the corresponding variable to ``true`` you can enable the display of column comments in Browse or Property display.
 In browse mode, the comments are shown inside the header.
 In property mode, comments are displayed using a CSS-formatted dashed-line below the